retsyx/amity/README.md

 On a Gen 2 remote, pressing the power button will send a standby signal to all devices.
 This is useful, if a device is on when it shouldn't be.
 Gen 1 remotes don't have a power button.
 Instead, use a triple tap (not press) on the touchpad to signal a power button press.

-After an activity has been selected, the Amity transitions into the active mode.
+After an activity has been selected, Amity transitions into the active mode.

 ### Active